pantheon-systems/quicksilver-examples/README.md

 ##SUBCOMMANDS
     list
-        List Worflows for a Site
+        List workflows for a site
     show
         Show operation details for a workflow
     watch